BatGap Logo

 Rick: Right.

 David: So that kind of unfolded in several layers over time.
-And the same thing kind of happened where another form of God showed up and pointed to look a certain way, and then there was kind of like, just the attention, and what was behind that would become apparent.
-And so over the next couple of years, I kind of worked up to the top part of creation.
+And the same thing kind of happened where another form of God showed up and pointed to look a certain way.
+Then there was kind of just the attention, and what was behind that would become apparent.
+So, over the next couple of years, I kind of worked up to the top part of creation.

 Rick: What does that mean?